StudiousPillow/MinecraftHostOnOff/README.md

 # Potential improvements

+- Fix the automatic startup of the server
 - Script to copy only the right files and execute setup and install
 - API scripts for other providers